The Allison Piano Company and Other Brands

-Hope you enjoyed reading about the history of piano making in London.
-If I can be of any assistance in Central London, or if you would like to book a piano tuning, repair, servicing or removals, please do not hesitate to get in touch via my website.
+I hope you enjoyed reading about the history of piano making in London?
+If I can be of any assistance in London, or if you would like to book a piano tuning, repair, servicing, restoration or removals, then please do not hesitate to get in touch via my website.
 I look forward to hearing from you very soon!